Undergraduate programmes at the Centre for Computational Social Science

-The University of Exeter Q-Step Center offers five undergraduate programmes to students interested in developing data analysis skills to perform informed and realistic analyses of political and social events.
+The Centre for Computational Social Science (C2S2) offers five undergraduate programmes to students interested in developing data analysis skills to perform informed and realistic analyses of political and social events.

 These programmes provide training in the scientific study of social science and integrate the use of cutting-edge quantitative methods, explanatory theory and techniques of political research with the study of substantive issues.
 Students will learn by observing and engaging in the authentic activities of real data-analysis.
 Core computing, research design and data analytics techniques are taught with an innovative and hands-on approach.

-The following undergraduate degrees are offered by the Exeter Q-Step Centre:
+The following undergraduate degrees are offered by C2S2:

 - BSc Crime and Data Science